 Patient PopulationThe patient population also includes Medicaid and dually eligible (Medicare and Medicaid) populations.
-Race and Ethnicity > Hispanic/Latino-Latina; Vulnerable Populations > Immigrants; Impoverished; Medically uninsured; Non-English speaking/Limited English proficiency; Racial minorities; Rural populations; Transients/Migrants
+Race and Ethnicity > Hispanic/latino-latina; Vulnerable Populations > Immigrants; Impoverished; Medically uninsured; Non-english speaking/limited english proficiency; Rural populations; Transients/migrants

 Problem AddressedCompared with urban and suburban dwellers, individuals living in rural areas have fewer health care resources and less access to preventive services and are more likely to be poor, have chronic health conditions, and be in fair or poor health.1 Individuals of low socioeconomic status living in urban areas have similar barriers to access.
 Disparities are even greater for certain racial and ethnic groups, such as Hispanic populations.